pgdogdev/docs/docs/configuration/pgdog.toml/databases.md

 ### `name`

 Name of your database.
 Clients that connect to PgDog will need to use this name to refer to the database.
-For multiple entries part of the same cluster, use the same `name`.
+For multiple entries that are part of the same cluster, use the same value.

 Default: **none** (required)